040code/040code/_posts/2018-08-08-brew-some-code.md

 $ gits
 ```

+When I see something like this, it's another hurdle for using great scripts.
+It's a good practice to check these scripts, before putting them into your bash with execution rights.
+Sometimes, I'm to lazy to do that..
-I always forget these scripts, so they are never updated and never removed.
+Also I always tend to forget these scripts, so they are never updated and never removed.
 Your system becomes a mess.

 More people did not like that.
 An [issue](https://github.com/roylines/gits/issues/6) was raised with a question whether it could be installed with homebrew..